Course Outline

 Goal:

-This task aims to engage students in critical exploration of a development agency and its intervention in a low-income, developing country/region.
+This task aims to engage students in critical exploration of an international development issue in a low-income, developing country/region, for class analysis and discussion.

 Product: Oral